top of page

 This tour is available online as a story map for a self-guided experience.

-We enthusiastically support the Victoria Downtown Residents Association (VDRA) in creating a Friends of Johnson Creek group.
+We enthusiastically support the Victoria Downtown Residents Association (VDRA) in creating a Friends of the Johnson Creek group.
 Please visit their website to learn about this group and/or join the mailing list.

-September 20, 2024
+September 10, 2024

 Park(ing) Day: Speak to the Creek